 - Campaign Management: Use data to conduct a thorough social analysis of your target markets, segments, consumers and past campaigns to drive the right messages to the right audiences.
 Then define true metrics to measure the success of campaigns that go beyond just volumes.

-- Brand Health: track the long-term positioning of your products and sub-brands vs competitors, measure social reputation and satisfaction by an audience.
+- Brand Intelligence: track the long-term positioning of your products and sub-brands vs competitors, measure social reputation and satisfaction by an audience.

 - Integrations: a key step for success is to tie social feedback data to non-social data and make sure that social media does not live in its own silo.
 Integrations could be with your CRM and sales tools, with your BI platform, with your customer care platforms or with other social marketing platforms.